 Emmett G. Price III is one of the nation’s leading experts on Music of the African Diaspora, Christian Worship and the Black Christian Experience.
 He has spent much of the past few decades writing, lecturing and conducting cutting edge research on bridging the generational divide.
 A well-regarded scholar, educator and public speaker, Dr. Price has the unique ability to capture the hearts and minds of the most diverse and versatile audiences with his compassionate sense of humor, his amicable intellect and his quick wit.
-He is a noted print and broadcast media expert, as well as a widely sought after keynote speaker and preacher.
-In 2011 the Boston Business Journal recognized him as an “Emerging Leader” and in 2013 honored him as one of 40 influential business and civic leaders in Boston under the age of 40.
+He is a noted print and broadcast media expert, as well as a widely sought-after keynote speaker and preacher.
+In 2011 the Boston Business Journal recognized him as an “Emerging Leader” and in 2013 honored him as one of the 40 influential businesses and civic leaders in Boston under the age of 40.

 An acclaimed scholar, Dr. Price is the author of HIP HOP Culture (ABC-CLIO, 2006), executive editor of the Encyclopedia of African American Music (ABC-CLIO, 2011) and editor of The Black Church and Hip Hop Culture: Toward Bridging the Generational Divide (Scarecrow Press, 2012).
 He is the former editor-in-chief of the Journal of Popular Music Studies, the academic journal of the United States Branch of the International Association for the Study of Popular Music (IASPM).
 Along with numerous commissioned writings and book length chapters, his work can be found in African American Review, American Music, Black Music Research Journal, the Boston Banner, the Boston Herald, Ethnomusicology, International Jazz Archives Journal, GIA Quarterly: A Liturgical Music Journal, NOTES: Quarterly Journal of the Music Library Association, and Yale Journal of Music and Religion.
-His article, “What’s New?
-The Effect of Hip-Hop Culture on Everyday English” was published in 2007 by the U.S. Department of State in its prestigious electronic journal, eJournalUSA, and has since been translated into five languages.

 Dr. Price is a celebrated keynote and public speaker in high demand; he has addressed audiences at Nike, Network Health, the U.S. Coast Guard, Raytheon, Year Up, the Rock and Roll Hall of Fame & Museum, the American Association of Colleges of Pharmacy, Inc., the Museum of Fine Arts, Boston Business Journal, American Jazz Museum and many more.
-He has made several appearances on WGBH-TV’s Basic Black and a regular contributor to WGBH’s Boston Public Radio segment All Revved Up!
-He has served as a guest lecturer at over 30 universities nationwide.
+He has made several appearances on GBH-TV’s Basic Black and a regular contributor to GBH’s Boston Public Radio segment “All Revved Up!”
+Dr. Price is the co-executive producer/ co-host of the very popular All Rev’d Up Podcast.
+He has served as a guest lecturer at over 40 universities worldwide.

 A professional musician, Dr. Price has performed throughout the United States, the Caribbean, Paris and the United Kingdom as both a solo artist and as a sideman.
-As a composer and arranger, he has worked with internationally lauded poet and playwright Ed Bullins, the Greater Boston/ Cambridge John Coltrane Memorial Concert Ensemble, the Zamir Chorale of Boston and numerous gospel choirs, sacred music ensembles and jazz bands across the nation.
+As a composer and arranger, he has worked with internationally lauded poet and playwright Ed Bullins, the Greater Boston/ Cambridge John Coltrane Memorial Concert Ensemble, the Zamir Chorale of Boston and numerous gospel choirs, sacred music ensembles and jazz bands across the globe.